Masan

 Preview of Features

-Problem: Menus that lack information or pictures.
+Problem: The menu lacks information or pictures.
 Users desire a menu with pictures and prices.

 Solution: A menu with pictures available online.